freeCodeCamp/freeCodeCamp/guide/english/python/while-loop-statements/index.md

 2. a variable week is assigned to a list containing all the days of the week.
 3. while loop starts
 4. the block of code will be executed until the condition returns 'true'.
-5. the condition is 'days<7' which rougly says run the while loop till the point the variable days is less than 7
+5. the condition is 'days<7' which rougly says run the while loop until the variable 'days' is less than 7
-6. So when the days=7 the while loop stops executing.
+6. So when days=7, the while loop stops executing.
 7. the days variable gets updated on every iteration.
 8. When the while loop runs for the first time the line 'Today is Monday' is printed onto the console and the variable days becomes equal to 1.
-9. Since the variable days is equal to 1 which is less than 7 so the while loop is executed again.
+9. Since the variable days is equal to 1 which is less than 7, the while loop is executed again.
-10. It goes on again and again and when the console prints 'Today is Sunday' the variable days is now equal to 7 and the while loop stops executing.
+10. It goes on again and again and when the console prints 'Today is Sunday', the variable days is now equal to 7 and the while loop stops executing.

 #### More Information: